scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
 * You must configure the database properties in the helm chart custom values file.
-* You must confirm that replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes with `agentpool=scalardl` label.
+* You must confirm that the replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes in the Scalar DL node group.

 ### Deploy Scalar DL

-Following steps show how to install Scalar DL on EKS:
+The following steps show how to install Scalar DL on EKS:

 1. Download the following Scalar DL configuration files and update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections
     * [scalardl-custom-values.yaml](https://raw.githubusercontent.com/scalar-labs/scalar-kubernetes/master/conf/scalardl-custom-values.yaml)
     * [schema-loading-custom-values.yaml](https://raw.githubusercontent.com/scalar-labs/scalar-kubernetes/master/conf/schema-loading-custom-values.yaml)

-        ```console
-        # Scalar DL database configuration
-        database: dynamo
-        contactPoints: <REGION>
-        username: <AWS_ACCESS_KEY_ID>
-        password: <AWS_ACCESS_SECRET_KEY>
-        dynamoBaseResourceUnit: 10
-        ```

-2. Create the docker-registry secret for pulling the Scalar DL images from the GitHub registry
+2. Create the docker-registry secrets for pulling the Scalar DL images from the GitHub registry

    ```console
     $ kubectl create secret docker-registry reg-docker-secrets --docker-server=ghcr.io --docker-username=<github-username> --docker-password=<github-personal-access-token>